Private Journeys

 Fly to Flores in the jungle Petén region.

-Transfer to Guatemala City airport (1 hour) for an hour-long flight to Flores, in the sticky jungles of northern Guatemala, and from here continue to your lodge.
+Transfer to Guatemala City airport (3 hours) for an hour-long flight to Flores, in the sticky jungles of northern Guatemala, and from here continue to your lodge, arriving in the evening.

 Guided tour of the archaeological site at Tikal.